Leaves2912/Music-genre-prediction/README.md

 Create and activate a virtual environment to manage dependencies :

           python -m venv env
-(On Windows - `env\Scripts\activate`)
+On windows -

+          env\Scripts\activate

-(On macOS/Linux - `source env/bin/activate`)
+On macOS/Linux -

+          source env/bin/activate

 ### Step 3 : Install the required packages :
-In this project, GTZAN dataset has been used, which should be available in the system before running the code.
+In this project, GTZAN dataset has been used.
+The dataset should be available in the system before running the code.

 Install all the libraries and modules listed in requirements.txt by using the following command -